How to Say Excuse Me in Different Ways in Spanish (Perdón, Disculpe, Permiso)

 Here's the thing: Spanish splits "excuse me" into different phrases based on what you're actually trying to do.
 English speakers tend to use "excuse me" for everything, but Spanish is more specific.

-The three big ones you'll use constantly are perdón (for casual apologies and getting attention), disculpe or disculpa (for polite interruptions), and con permiso (when you need to physically get past someone).
+The three big ones you'll use constantly are perdón (For casual apologies and getting attention), disculpe or disculpa (For polite interruptions), and con permiso (When you need to physically get past someone).
 Each one works in different situations, and mixing them up won't destroy your conversation, but you'll sound way more natural once you nail the distinctions.

 Perdón for casual situations